danielagarciacobos4/PacBio_GenomeAssembly_annotation/active_notes.md

 # Genome Assembly with PacBio

+The following pipeline will show the scripts and results obtained from a PacBio (SMRT CELL) genome assembly and RNA seq annotation for the South American aquatic snake *Helicops angulatus*.
+Depending of the resources and cluster capacity needed, some scripts are in the HUXLEY cluster (PBS scripting) and others are in the MENDEL cluster (SLURM- BATCH).

 Need to update everything I have done so far:
 - kmer analysis of raw reads: Quality check of the raw reads
 - Hifiasm to assemble the genome (purging?)